Victim in foiled Aranguez robbery: Kill dem! - Trinidad and Tobago Newsday

 In the video, which was shared on social media, the truck driver was heard shouting, “Kill dem!”

-The suspects crashed into a culvert before hitting the front of a building on Rambhaju Trace, two streets away from the robbery.
+The suspects crashed into a culvert before hitting a building on Rambhaju Trace, two streets away from the robbery.

-One of the suspects was shot dead during a confrontation with the police while another initially escaped but was later found as police continued their investigation.
+One of the bandits was shot dead during a confrontation with the police.
+Another initially escaped but was later found as police continued their investigation.

 The dead man remained unidentified up until press time.